bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/yelyzaveta.basiuk/index.md

 ### Push Buttons (x2)

 **Interface**: GPIO
-**Role**: Used to scroll left/right through available tuning notes (E, A, D, G, B, e).
+**Role**: Used to scroll left/right through available tuning notes (E, A, D, G, B, e), Mode selection.
 **Connections**:
 - Each button connected to a GPIO pin
-- Configured with pull-up/pull-down resistors and interrupts
+- Configured with pull-up resistors and checked continuously in the main loop.

 ### LEDs (x6)